-Before using pegfilgrastim, tell your doctor or pharmacist if you are allergic to it; or to any pegfilgrastim or filgrastim products; or if you have any other allergies.
+Before using pegfilgrastim, tell your doctor or pharmacist if you are allergic to it; or to any pegfilgrastim or filgrastim products; or to eflapegrastim; or if you have any other allergies.
 This product may contain inactive ingredients (such as dry natural rubber/latex in the needle cover on the prefilled syringe), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.